Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 ![Request rates](../images/request-rate.png)

-One can derive the total request rate for each of your service or across your Kubernetes cluster using the kong_http_status timeseries.
+One can derive the total request rate for each of your services or across your Kubernetes cluster using the `kong_http_status` time series.

 ![Bandwidth](../images/bandwidth.png)

-Another metric that Kong keeps track of is the amount of network bandwidth (kong_bandwidth) being consumed.
+Another metric that Kong keeps track of is the amount of network bandwidth (`kong_bandwidth`) being consumed.
-This gives you an estimate of how request/response sizes co-relate with other behaviours in your infrastructure.
+This gives you an estimate of how request/response sizes correlate with other behaviors in your infrastructure.

 You now have metrics for the services running inside your Kubernetes cluster and have much more visibility into your applications, without making